-The Port has a sole-source agreement to specify Siemens Building Technologies Division for the HVAC building automation system, also known as the DDC system.
+For the existing terminal building, the Port has a sole-source agreement to specify Siemens Building Technologies Division for the HVAC building automation system, also known as the DDC system.
 The Port PM can provide Siemens contact information (see the Port Mechanical Systems Standard 200920 for more detailed information.)
 Additional guidelines regarding the DDC system are below: